 Based in Michigan, Carhartt enjoys a global reach.
 The company boasts plants and mills in the US, Canada, and Europe.
-Major chains and international retailers located in North America, Europe, Japan, and Australia carry its products.
+Major chains and international retailers located in North America, Europe, Asia, and Australia carry its products.

 As part of its business, Carhartt operates 17 manufacturing facilities and three mills located in North America and Europe.

 As part of Carhartt's retail strategy, the apparel company is expanding prudently, looking for underpenetrated markets, such as Pittsburgh, Cleveland, Milwaukee, and Boston.
+In addition, Carhartt in 2014 opened its second Oregon-based company-owned retail store; it carries over 270 styles of men’s, women’s, and kids’ apparel.
+That same year, Carhartt opened its first Pennsylvania company-owned retail store, located inside Homestead, Pennsylvania’s Waterfront Outdoor Shopping Mall.

 Sales and Marketing